Noah Jauny

-Noah Jauny (born 26 August 2004) is an Irish footballer who plays as a goalkeeper for French club Brest.
+Noah Jauny (born 26 August 2004) is an Irish footballer who plays as a goalkeeper for Belgian Challenger Pro League club Francs Borains.

 Club career

 Jauny was born on 26 August 2004 in Dublin, Republic of Ireland.
 He is the son of French footballer Stephane Jauny.
 He operates as a goalkeeper.
 He is right-footed.
 He started playing football at the age of four.
 As a youth player, he joined the youth academy of Irish side Shamrock Rovers.
 He joined the club at the age of twelve.
 He received interest from the youth academy of English Premier League side Everton while playing for them.

 After that, he joined the youth academy of French side Brest.
 He joined the club at the age of sixteen.
 He started his senior career with them.
 He was described as having "solid performances with the Stade Brestois reserve team" while playing for them.
 On 7 August 2024, he signed his first professional contract with the club until 2025, with the option to extend for two more seasons.